-A poetry award named for Mark and Elaine Fischer—two Colorado creatives and champions of the arts.
-Mark was a brilliant lawyer poet who died young, and Elaine his artist widow who went on to become Mayor of Telluride and a four-term San Miguel County Commissioner (2000-2016).
-She passed away in May of 2016.
+A poetry award named for Mark and Elaine Fischer – two Colorado creatives and champions of the arts.
+Mark was a brilliant lawyer poet who died young, and Elaine his artist widow who went on to become Mayor of Telluride and a San Miguel County Commissioner for four terms (2000-2016).
+She passed away Memorial Day weekend 2016.

-Started in 1997, the Fischer Prize began with the Telluride Writers Guild, at the instigation of Art Goodtimes, was sustained for many years by the Telluride Council on the Arts & Humanities (which became Telluride Arts) and Elaine Fischer, and most recently was re-energized and expanded by Goodtimes and the Telluride Institute’s Talking Gourds Poetry Program.
+Started in 1997, the Fischer Prize began with the Telluride Writers Guild, at the instigation of Art Goodtimes, was sustained for many years by the Telluride Council on the Arts & Humanities (which became Telluride Arts) and by Elaine Fischer, and most recently was re-energized and expanded by Goodtimes and the Telluride Institute’s Talking Gourds Poetry Program.
 What started as a county $100 award for local poets, moved to a statewide focus, then a regional Southwestern target audience, followed by a Western U.S. scan and has now widened its scope – making the awards available to poets in the entire country.
 The current prize award is $1000 for the winning poem plus a $500 travel reimbursement stipend for attending the awards ceremony.
 In addition, there are five finalist awards of $200 each with $100 travel reimbursement stipend.

 WINNER of the 2018 Fischer Prize: Michelle Bitting: “Everything Crumbling Becoming Something New” Bitting won $1000, plus a $500 travel stipend, and will be at the festival to read her poem at the awards ceremony on Saturday, May 19th, at Telluride Arts HQ, at 2 pm.